manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/install-desktop-server/install-desktop-server.md

 	$ <copy>./runInstaller</copy>
 	```

-The installer launches the wizard to start Oracle Database installation.
+The installer displays the wizard to start Oracle Database installation.

 > **Note:** To run the installer, ensure that the `xdpyinfo` program is installed on your host.
 If the `oracle` user does not have executable privileges, then log in as `root` and run this command.
 `xhost +SI:localuser:oracle`